-- 4.3.25 The submission of a Transport Assessment will be required as part of any planning application that generates significant amounts of traffic movements, to determine whether the impact of the development on the transport network is acceptable.
-It identifies what measures will be taken to deal with the anticipated transport impacts of the scheme and to improve accessibility and safety for all modes of travel, particularly for alternatives to the car such as walking, cycling and public transport. - 4.3.26 Plan:MK states that development proposals that generate significant amounts of traffic movements will normally be required to provide a Travel Plan.
-The Travel Plan will contain measures to encourage walking, cycling, the use of public transport and car-sharing, and to reduce the need to travel.
+- 4.3.19 The submission of a Transport Assessment will be required as part of any planning application, to determine whether the impact of the development on transport network is acceptable.
+It identifies what measures will be taken to deal with the anticipated transport impacts of the scheme and to improve accessibility and safety for all modes of travel, particularly for alternatives to the car such as walking, cycling and public transport. - 4.3.20 Plan:MK states that development proposals that generate significant amounts of traffic movements will normally be required to provide a Travel Plan. - 4.3.21 Interventions will include working with developers and estate agents for the provision of welcome packs containing public transport, cycling and walking information; free or subsidised travel; provision of car and other vehicle pools; and a visit from a travel planning officer within one week of moving in.